Download the Artiphon INSTRUMENT 1 Editor here.

 When playing the INSTRUMENT 1, a technique is composed of a mode and a method.
 The mode represents how the instrument’s interfaces are configured.
 The four modes are: Fretted, Fretless, Grid, and Pad.
 The method represents how you wish to play.
 The four methods are: Strum, Bow, Slide, and Tap.
 (When using the Artiphon iOS app, iBow is also an available method.)

 Note: Not every method will be available for every mode.
 For instance, you can’t select a Tap method in a Fretted mode.
+You can select Grid mode, set the method to Tap, and select a Tuning matching a stringed preset like Guitar.

 Selecting a Tuning